bertvv/ansible-role-pxeserver/README.md

 # Ansible role `pxeserver`

-An Ansible role for setting up a PXE boot server, inspired by [this blog post from Unixmen](http://www.unixmen.com/install-configure-pxe-server-client-centos-6-5/).
-Specifically, the responsibilities of this role are to:
+An Ansible role for setting up a PXE boot server.

 - Install necessary packages
-- Start necessary services
+- Configure and start necessary services (TFTP, DHCP, NFS)
 - Make installation images available to clients

+This role will download the kernel(s) and initrd(s) that you want to boot, but the filesystem (that will be shared over NFS) is not set up automatically.

 **This role is unfinished and should only be used for testing.**

-## TODO

-- DHCP should not be a concern of this role, so should be handled by a separate role
-- Image doesn't boot.
-- Document correct firewall settings
-- Mounted cd image is inaccessible through TFTP because SELinux

 ## Requirements